receptron/graphai/README.md

 ### Data Source

-Connections between nodes will be established by references from one node to another, using either its "inputs" or "update" property.
+Connections between nodes will be established by references from one node to another, using either its "inputs", "update", "if" or "while" property.
 The values of those properties are *data sources*.
-A *data souce* is specified by either the nodeId (e.g., "node1"), or nodeId + propertyId (e.g., "node1.item"), index (e.g., "node1.$0", "node2.$last") or combinations (e.g., "node1.messages.$0.content").
+A *data souce* is specified by either the ":" + nodeId (e.g., ":node1"), or ":" + nodeId + propertyId (e.g., ":node1.item"), index (e.g., ":node1.$0", ":node2.$last") or combinations (e.g., ":node1.messages.$0.content").

 ### DFG Structure

+- *version*: GraphAI version, *required*.
+The latest version is 0.3.
 - *nodes*: A list of node.
 Required.
 - *concurrency*: An optional property, which specifies the maximum number of concurrent operations (agent functions to be executed at the same time).
 The default is 8.
 - *loop*: An optional property, which specifies if the graph needs to be executed multiple times (iterations).
 See the [Loop section below](#loop) for details.